Bart Ehrman is a slippery type.

 Throughout most of history most Christian thinkers would have been seen this view as theological nonsense.
 Or blasphemy.
 The Bible was never to be an object of faith.
 God through Christ was.
 Being a Christian meant believing in Christ, not believing in the Bible.

 Here are the historical realities.
 Christianity existed before the Bible came into being: no one decided that our twenty-seven books of the New Testament should be “the” Christian Scripture until three hundred years after the death of the apostles.
 Since that time Christianity has existed in places where there were no Bibles to be found, where no one could read the Bible, where no one correctly understood the Bible.
 Yet it has existed.
 Christianity does not stand or fall with the Bible.

 And so, biblical scholarship will not destroy Christianity.
 It might de-convert people away from a modern form of fundamentalist belief.
 But that might be a very good thing indeed.

 That really takes the cake.
 Who, exactly, is saying that we should trust in the Bible instead of God?
 And while it’s true that the Bible wasn’t compiled for some time, it’s not true that the individual books weren’t written in the first century (even the most zealous of liberal wouldn’t push for later than the mid second century).
 Even the most liberal of New Testament critics must grant this much in order is to remain within the pale of respectability.
-It may be sexy and hip to throw out the canard that the Bible represents a much later faith, a faith of the power brokers in church history, that was imposed itself on Christian world, but please Dr Ehrman.
-To play innocent on grounds like this is frankly making me embarrassed for you.
+It may be sexy and hip to throw out the canard that the Bible represents a much later faith, a faith of the power brokers in church history, that was imposed on the Christian world, but please Dr Ehrman.
+To play innocent on grounds like this is frankly embarrassing.